Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 - Water — Use boiling water to dissolve and activate the gelatin and cold water to cool it down so it can set up.

 - Whipped Topping — This makes the jello salad light, fluffy, and extra creamy.
-I like to use Cool Whip, but the store brand works fine, too.
+I like to use Cool Whip, but the store brand or a homemade cool whip replacement works fine, too.
 Just make sure you completely thaw it first.

 - Canned Mandarin Oranges — Canned mandarins are sweet with a bright citrusy flavor and are the perfect fruit to complement the orange jello.
 I prefer the “no sugar added” mandarins.

 - Mini Marshmallows — For extra sweetness and to give the delicious jello salad a bit of texture and structure.